 The watch comes on its original Bulgari stainless steel bracelet with the exposed screw links the line is known for, closing on the original Bulgari folding clasp.
 It is integrated and substantial, correct to the reference.

 Serviced in-house at OTTUHR and backed by our 2-year mechanical warranty, this is a Bulgari Diagono Scuba for the collector who would rather own one watch that argues with itself than two that play it safe.
-A jeweler made a diver, certified it, and signed it twice.
+A jeweler made a diver, certified it, and signed the caseback twice.
 We think that is the whole point.